CT-BRAGG/Math_Interpreter/README.md

 version: v1.6

 A lightweight, interpreted programming language created for educational purposes.
-It supports variable declarations, basic arithmetic expressions with operator precedence and parentheses, and string manipulation using a custom-built lexer, parser, and evaluator system written in Java.
+It supports variable declarations, basic arithmetic expressions with operator precedence and parentheses, and string variables using a custom-built lexer, parser, and evaluator system written in Java.
 It can either be run as a like terminal like python or with a .mpl file.

 ---